paul-norman/go-fiber-storage/redis/README.md

 # Redis

-A Redis storage driver using [go-redis/redis](https://github.com/go-redis/redis) which also supports namespacing to allow multiple storage spaces to run independently using the same connection pool.
+A Redis storage driver for [Fiber](https://gofiber.io/) using [go-redis/redis](https://github.com/go-redis/redis) which also supports namespacing to allow multiple storage spaces to run independently using the same connection pool.

 ### Table of Contents